UPDATED FEB 19, 2020

 Love Story Yoga is the newest yoga studio to hit the SF circuit — and everyone is obsessed.
 Opening their doors conveniently on Valencia Street in the Mission, it’s become a community hub for all trendy-but-serious yogis.
 Their spacious studio can fit dozens of people per class, and it does fill up quickly.
-Be sure to bring an extra towel though — all those people, and cranked thermostat, make the classes get absolutely toasty real fast.
+Be sure to bring an extra towel though — all those people and a cranked thermostat make the classes get absolutely toasty real fast.

 If you’re just dipping your toe into the yoga world, try out CorePower Yoga.
-With 60 locations around the country (and now a handful in San Francisco), you can rest easy knowing that their classes will not only be accessible, but also seriously awesome.
-In addition to challenging and empowering yoga classes, you can expect, their studios come equipped with all the post-yoga shower necessities you could ever need.
+With 200 locations around the country (and now a handful in San Francisco), you can rest easy knowing that their classes will not only be accessible, but also seriously awesome.
+In addition to challenging and empowering yoga classes, their studios come equipped with all the post-yoga shower necessities you could ever need.

 The Pad is a trendy, airy yoga studio smack dab in The Marina.
 Young professionals and moms with strollers swarm the studio at all hours, so get there early to grab a spot.
 Their thoughtful and energetic core offerings—from power Vinyasa to prenatal (even Pilates)—make this an ideal spot for every San Franciscan.
 Like something with a beat?
 Try their Reboot Vinyasa class accompanied by a live DJ while you flow.

 They are big on Bhakti Yoga at this North Beach studio.
 That’s the yoga of love, in case you’re wondering.
 So plan on chanting to love gods during this practice.
 Bonus: Yoga is only one part of the fitness formula at Glow.
 Cycling, Pilates, massage, and even facials are all on the menu.